pyrsmk/imagine/README.md

 	...
 */

-// Finally at them to the body
+// Finally add them to the body
 $(preloaded).forEach(function() {
 	$('body').append(this);
 });